 Once the ALTE audit is completed with the outcome ‘Resolved’, the organisation will need to complete all the legal procedures and sign the Deed of Adherence to officially become an ALTE Full/Associate Member.
 The ALTE Secretariat will provide detailed information beforehand about all the legal requirements and documents needed.

 After signing the Deed of Adherence, the new ALTE Full/Associate Member is allocated a unique Q–mark reference and logo.
 This is the quality indicator which member organisations can use to show that their examinations have passed an ALTE audit.
-For full details on how the Q–mark can be used, please refer to:
+For full details on how the Q–mark can be used, please refer to the Q-Mark Guide.

 The organisation will then be invited to prepare a small presentation about their own organisation during the following ALTE meeting and conference.
 This will help other ALTE members understand better how the new organisation works and the type of language exams that they work with.
 The organisation will also need to provide a short description of the institution to include it in the ALTE website.